St. John's Rod and Gun Club 2017: (87 Photos)

 60.

-61. Finally on July 17, 2017 I received our Range Operating Certificate from the Firearms office so I Headed immediately to the club to install chloroplast on the 12 target stands and officially open New Range A.
+61. Finally on July 17, 2017 I received our Range Operating Certificate from the Firearms office so I headed immediately to the club to install chloroplast on the twelve target stands and officially open New Range A.

 62.

-63. The next large project completed at the club this year was a complete rehabilitation of existing ranges B & C. Range B is our 50, 100 & 200m rifle range while Range C is our pistol pit set up for 25m handgun and 50m rifle & shotgun shooting.
+63. The next large project completed at the club this year was a complete rehabilitation of existing ranges B & C. Range B is our 50, 100 & 200m rifle range while Range C is a pistol pit set up for 25m dynamic handgun and 50m fixed rifle & shotgun shooting.

 64. Every 5 years we have a full inspection and re-certification by the firearms office, and this is the year.
 Over time our loose sandy soil washes down making the berms thinner than spec, and if left unattended lower than spec as well.
 We inspect all ranges monthly to ensure we do not operate an unsafe range and this year we had our contractor reshape all berms and bullet catchers back to spec at the right height and a 1m crest.

-65. With New Range A complete we removed the 20m bullet catcher from the rifle range.
-Our contractor did a fantastic job of reshaping all berms beautifully and removing all loose rock from the range floor.
+65. With New Range A complete we removed the 20m bullet catcher from Rifle Range B. Our contractor did a fantastic job of rebuilding all of the bullet catchers and two side berms and removing all loose rock from the range floor.

-66. In preparation for the Provincial Trapshooting Championships I headed to the club mid week (mainly to complete some Range A work) and cut the grass on the Trap Range and all around the clubhouse.
+66. In preparation for the Provincial Trapshooting Championships I headed to the club mid week.
+First I completed some final work on Range A. then cut the grass on the Trap Range and all around the clubhouse.

 67.